 Over the last two centuries, Delaware County has produced a remarkable set of individuals who have led lives of discovery.
 This series will reveal short insights into the lives of the well-known and less commonly known people born here, or who lived here, and then went on to make significant contributions to state, regional, or national history.

-We begin with a trailblazing newspaper entrepreneur who was both a Delaware County native and who served as a United States Senator, a man with the name of Preston B. Plumb.
+One such person was a trailblazing newspaper entrepreneur who was both a Delaware County native and who served as a United States Senator, a man with the name of Preston B. Plumb.

 The “B,” by the way, was assumed by biographers to be short for the middle name “Bierce,” a family name.
 When asked later in life to answer the question of what the “B” stood for, Plumb, like Ulysses S. Grant, shared that it was merely that — a single letter.